sun11999/SCANet/README.md

 # SCANet

-Code and data for "Evolution and Duration of Mars’ Hesperian Ocean in Utopia Planitia".
+Code and data for "Manganese (Hydr)Oxides Record the Dynamic Evolution of a Million-Year Hesperian Ocean in Utopia Planitia, Mars".

 ## System Requirements